darkoverlordofdata/huginn/readme.md

-# Hugin
+# Huginn

 pronounced "HOO-gin"

 "On, Hekyll!
 On, Jekyll!
-On Hugin and Munin!"
+On Huginn and Muninn!"

 Static Page generator